psychemedia/pentrich-uprising/leeds_mercury.md

 ...

-Wednesday July 22.-JAMES OLDROYD was charged with asaembling, with divers other persons on the night of the 11th April, and there making an attack on the Mill of Mr. Cartwright, of Rawfolds, and with beginning to demolish the same.
+Wednesday July 22.-JAMES OLDROYD was charged with assembling, with divers other persons on the night of the 11th April, and there making an attack on the Mill of Mr. Cartwright, of Rawfolds, and with beginning to demolish the same.

 This Prosecution was founded on an Act passed in the 9th of Geo.
 III. which makes it a capital felony for any person riotously to assemble and demolish any Mill, or to begin to demolish any Mill.